volterraedge/terraform-provider-volterra/docs/resources/volterra_discovery.md

 Select the BIG-IP partitions from which services will be discovered.
 If configuring in Shared Configuration, services can be discovered in selected App Namespaces.
 If configuring in App Namespace services will be discovered in the current Namespace..

 `items` - (Optional) Map BIG-IP partition(s) to App Namespaces.
 See [Namespace Mapping Items ](#namespace-mapping-items) below for details.

-### Passwd Url Blindfold Secret Info Internal

-Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

-`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

-`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

-`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

-### Password Blindfold Secret Info Internal

-Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

-`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

-`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

-`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 ### Publish Choice Disable